-Newly admitted students and returning students must present themselves at the University for registration on the date specified in the calendar or elsewhere.
+Newly admitted students and returning students must present themselves at the University for registration on the dates published.

 No registrations are permitted after the fifth class day.
-Payment of the late registration is required.
+A late registration fee is assessed after the first official class day of the quarter.
 Students registering late are held responsible for absences thus incurred.